-On 25 March 2020 the Company entered an unsecured loan facility agreement with Palmarc Investments Pty Limited, (a company associated with Executive Chairman and CEO Marcus Lincoln Smith and Executive Director Raphael Lincoln Smith).
-The Company will utilise the facility for the purposes of working capital of the Company or its subsidiary Australian Coalbed Methane Pty.
+On 25 March 2020, the Company entered an unsecured loan facility agreement with Palmarc Investments Pty Limited, (a company associated with Executive Chairman and CEO Marcus Lincoln Smith and Executive Director Raphael Lincoln Smith).
+The Company will utilise the facility for the purposes of working capital including exploration activities of the Company or its subsidiary Australian Coalbed Methane Pty.
 Limited.